-Although we may not be disciplined enough to be reading the Psalms while in line at Walmart, Bible apps are becoming prevalent in our lives.
-A quick scan of most congregations on Sunday morning reveals that many people are using a tablet or smartphone to read Scripture as opposed to a physical Bible.
+Although we may not be disciplined enough to be reading the Psalms while in line at Walmart, Bible apps have become prevalent in our lives.
+A quick scan of most congregations on Sunday morning reveals that many people are using a tablet or smartphone to read Scripture as opposed to a physical Bible, and this is not uncommon from the pulpit either.

 There is always a trade off when we use technology to replace a previous way of doing something.
 That doesn’t mean that technology is inherently bad, but that we should be deliberate and mindful when we make use of it.

 The difference between a Bible app and a printed Bible extends beyond the difference between pixels and ink.
 As much as they are a help to us, we lose something when we rely solely on a Bible app instead of a “real” Bible.

-Here are 3 Reasons why a Bible app shouldn’t replace your physical Bible:
+Here are 3 Reasons why a Bible app shouldn’t completely replace your physical Bible:

 1. Print is Permanent

-In today’s digital culture, technology is always changing and the old is quickly tossed aside as inferior.
-We are quick to ditch the barely old in favor of the slightly new.
+In today’s digital culture, technology is always changing and we are quick to ditch the barely old in favor of the slightly new.
 Our favorite apps are constantly updating and upgrading, and our homes are filled with temporary technology.

 Meanwhile, God’s Word is eternal and unchanging.
-Having an app as our primary means of accessing Scripture can rob us of this weightiness.
+Having an app as our primary means of accessing Scripture can obscure this timelessness.
 The Bible is so much more than our favorite app – it is the very Word of God.

 If we rarely use a printed Bible, Scripture can start to seem like just another app.
 This is especially true of our kids, who are digital natives growing up immersed in a sea of temporary pixels.
 Help them to see that while we are blessed to be able to access Scripture with an app, it is so much more than that.

 2. Digital Distractions

 If Scripture is a goldmine of timeless wisdom and spiritual truth, a smartphone is a kitchen junk drawer of random odds and ends.
 When you’re on a device, it’s all too easy to bounce from Ephesians to email and from Titus to Twitter.